FabianSieper/JiraToNotion/README.md

 #### 1. Update
 For this, you can execute the script as follows:
 ```
-python main.py --update
+python main.py --update [--sprints sprint-90 sprint-91]
 ```
 This addes Issues to the Notion Issue database, which are linked to Epics, stored in the Notion Epics database.
 Already added Issues are not added again.
 Also, already existent Notion Issues are updated.
+Issues to be updated can be narrowed down by setting the `--sprints` parameter.
+Only issues that belong to one of the defined sprints are updated.
 Linked Sprints are added to the Notion Sprints database.

 #### 2. Add Issues by Epic ISPI
 For this, you can execute the script as follows: